googlefonts/fb-variable-values/docs/_reference/varfont-assistant.md

 axes
 : ^
   A list of axes in the selected designspace.
-  {% comment %}Reorder the list items to change the font sorting order.{% endcomment %}
+  Drag the items to change the font sorting order.

 sources
 : ^